 Jack Black may not have had to worry about IT challenges in his 2003 movie “School of Rock,” but the real of School of Rock does.
 The music program, which encourages its students to rock on stage and in life, was founded as a single music school in Philadelphia in 1998.
 Almost fifteen years later, it’s now an international franchise, operating nearly 100 schools across the US, Canada, Mexico and Brazil – and teaching more than 8,000 students worldwide.
-After such a rapid growth of users and locations in a little over a decade, earlier this year School of Rock’s IT team realized that an identity and access management was necessary.
+After such a rapid growth of users and locations in a little over a decade, earlier this year School of Rock’s IT team realized that an identity and access management solution was necessary.

 Evan Trent, School of Rock’s vice president of digital strategy and technology, told us that his IT team looked into three IAM solutions before settling on Okta.